A Classic Whiskey Sour Recipe

 • We don’t recommend a dry shake for this drink.
 Add the ice into the cocktail shaker and shake the ingredients with ice.
 It’s easier to make and tastes better when shaken with ice.
 It creates a very smooth, chilled drink.

-Best Whiskey For A Whiskey Sour
+Best Whiskey for a Whiskey Sour

 Need more ideas?
 Check out these options for whiskeys to use in cocktails.